Discrimination at Work Claims

 We will build a strong case to give you the best possible chance of securing a positive outcome for your discrimination at work claim.
 We have been helping people across the Wirral, Merseyside and further afield with practical, cost-effective legal advice for more than 100 years.

 How can our discrimination at work lawyers help you?

 The law surrounding discrimination is extremely complex, however, our lawyers are here to explain your rights in a clear and concise manner that is free from legal jargon.
 We will provide you with all of the information you require about your legal rights so you can understand the process completely.

 We understand the distress you have likely experienced, which is why we will work tirelessly to help you secure a positive result from your discrimination at work claim.

-Our employment specialists have provided representation for employees who have been discriminated against in the workplace for a number of years.
 Our extensive experience means we are well placed to help you to secure the outcome you deserve from your discrimination at work claim.
 Seeking assistance from an employment lawyer will also help to ensure that this behaviour does not happen again.

 Why choose Percy Hughes & Roberts Solicitors?